Checkmarx/ast-jetbrains-plugin/README.md

 -   You are running IntelliJ version 2022.2+ or another JetBrains IDE that is based on a supported version of IntelliJ.

--   You have an **API key** for your Checkmarx One account.
-To create an API key, see [Generating an API Key](https://checkmarx.com/resource/documents/en/34965-68618-generating-an-api-key.html).
+-   You have an API key or user credentials to authenticate with Checkmarx One account via an API key or OAuth, To create an API key, see [Generating an API Key](https://checkmarx.com/resource/documents/en/34965-68618-generating-an-api-key.html).

 > The following are the minimum required  [roles](https://docs.checkmarx.com/en/34965-68603-managing-roles.html "Managing Roles")  for running an end-to-end flow of scanning a project and viewing results via the CLI or plugins:
 > -   CxOne composite role  `ast-scanner`
 > -   CxOne role  `view-policy-management`